 Eric says he’d definitely take on more new migrants if he needed more staff.
 “I don’t think it would matter whether their English was perfect or not,” Eric says.
 “Because when you’re troubleshooting, you always go to the machine to be 100 percent certain about what’s happened.”

 Ted usually works nightshift, and more recently his wife Aileen has started working full-time at the factory too, at the end of the production line in quality control.
 Their two young daughters, aged four and nine, are looked after by Ted’s older sister who, incidentally, financed Ted’s education back in the Philippines; Ted being the youngest of 12 children.

 Another person inspecting the end product is Angie Leōn Rodrīguez.
-The former real estate agent from Colombia also completed the Work Talk programme.
+The former real estate agent from Colombia also completed the English for Job Seekers programme.
 “My English still needs work,” she says.
 “I did very basic English at school.
 It’s sometimes difficult to understand what people are saying but I’ve just got to try.
-Work Talk was useful for giving me confidence to speak.
+English for Job Seekers was useful for giving me confidence to speak.
 I’m enjoying the work I do here.”

 Eric’s pleased with Angie’s progress and has started to give her more responsibility, encouraging her to learn more about the technical and computing parts of the operation.

 “If other employers were looking for staff, I wouldn’t hesitate to recommend taking on new migrants.”